13 Subtle Driving Mistakes That Could Get You Pulled Over

 Making a right on red

 There’s one thing you should always check before driving in a new state or municipality, according to McKenzie: Can you make a right turn at a red light?
 “For many of us, this legal maneuver is so second-nature we don’t even think twice about it,” he says.
 It seems as simple as knowing what red, yellow, or green traffic lights mean.
 “But in some areas such as New York, Virginia, North Carolina, Nebraska, Minnesota, and California, a traffic light might also feature a red right arrow.”
-For unacquainted motorists, this sign—which indicates that right turns on red are prohibited—might be confusing, and possibly lead to a ticket or a traffic accident.
+For unacquainted motorists, this unusual road sign—which indicates that right turns on red are prohibited—might be confusing, and possibly lead to a ticket or a traffic accident.

 Not yielding properly